Ermesinde, Countess of Luxembourg: Succession

 Prior to her birth, Ermesinde's aging father, Count Henry IV of Luxembourg, had recognized his nephew Count Baldwin V of Hainaut as his heir presumptive.
 However, the 74-year-old count reunited with his estranged wife, Agnes of Guelders, and fathered a daughter, Ermesinde, who displaced Baldwin as heir presumptive.
 Upon Henry's death in 1196, a war of succession took place.
 At its end, it was decided that Henry's fiefs would be split: Baldwin would have Namur, Ermesinde would have Durbuy and La Roche, and Luxembourg would revert to their common liege, Emperor Henry VI, who then gave it to his brother Otto.

+Dynastic connections

 Rule

 Ermesinde was initially betrothed to Count Henry II of Champagne, but the engagement was cancelled in 1189.
 Instead her first husband was Count Theobald I of Bar.
 He successfully negotiated with Count Philip I of Namur and his brother Count Baldwin IX of Flanders for renunciation of Luxembourg, thus making Theobald and Ermesinde the count and countess of Luxembourg.

 When Theobald died in 1214, Ermesinde married Count Waleran III of Limburg (1180–1226), with whom she then ruled Luxembourg.
 In 1223 Ermesinde and Waleran pressed their claim to Namur against Philip II, but were ultimately unsuccessful.
 After Waleran's death, Ermesinde ruled Luxembourg alone for two decades.
 She proved to be an effective administrator, granting charters of freedom to several towns and increasing the prosperity of her country.